Victorian Netball League

-The Victorian Netball League is a state netball league featuring teams from Victoria, Australia.
-The league is organised by Netball Victoria.
-The modern league was first played for during the 2009 season.
+The Victorian Netball League (VNL) is a state netball league featuring teams from Victoria, Australia.
+The league is organised by Netball Victoria, with the modern league beginning in 2009.
 It replaced an earlier state league as the top level netball competition in Victoria.
-On a national level, the VNL is effectively a third level league, below Suncorp Super Netball and the Australian Netball League.
-Between 2009 and 2011, due to sponsorship and naming rights arrangements, the VNL was also known as the Holden Cruze Cup.
-Since 2018, the league has been sponsored by Bupa and, as a result, it is also known as the Bupa Victorian Netball League.
-The league features ten teams who enter teams in three divisions – the Championship, Division 1 and an Under-19 division.
-Historically, the league's most successful team has been City West Falcons.
-Originally known as Hume City Falcons, they have won five Championships and fourteen premierships across all three divisions.
+On a national level, the VNL is effectively a third-tier league, below Suncorp Super Netball and the Australian Netball Championships.

+From 2009-2011, due to sponsorship and naming rights arrangements, the VNL was known as the Holden Cruze Cup.
+Between 2018-2020, the league was sponsored by Bupa and was known as the Bupa Victorian Netball League.

+A change at the end of the 2023 season saw three divisions (Championship, Division 1 and 19 & Under) become two - with Division 1 and 19 & Under replaced with a 23 & Under division.
+It also saw the inclusion of new clubs Bendigo Strikers, Gippsland Stars and Western Warriors.
+The Stars will initially field a 23 & Under team, before entering the Championship division by 2027.

+Nine existing clubs (Boroondara, Casey, City West, Geelong, Hawks, Lightning, Blaze, Waves and Saints) had their licenses renewed, with foundation club Ariels a casualty of the restructure.

+The league's most successful team, City West Falcons (originally known as Hume City Falcons), have won seven Championship titles and 17 premierships in total, to the end of 2023.